Guekka/guekka.github.io/content/hidden/nixos-server-2.md

 ```nix
   impermanence = builtins.fetchTarball "https://github.com/Nix-community/impermanence/archive/master.tar.gz";
 ```
-This `fetchTarball` call is bad by the way, as we do not specify the expected hash.
+This `fetchTarball` call is bad, by the way, as we do not specify the expected hash.
 We could be a victim of a man-in-the-middle attack and not notice it.

 Now that I intend to add more modules, and possibly use the `unstable` channel, it is better to migrate.
 Let's see what our entry point would look like:
 ```nix